gmnr/gmnr.github.io/content/reading/master-and-margherita.md

 My mom first suggested me the book, which she listened to as an audio-book in her spare time.

-She told me it was a masterpiece, that it was a must read in one's lifetime.<br>
+She told me it was a masterpiece, that it was a must read in one's lifetime.
 And indeed it was.

 There is something deeply poetic in the parallels that the book traces.
 There